enthought/traits-futures/docs/source/guide/threading.rst

 -   **Avoid having too many Python threads.** Python 3's GIL logic can have limiting effects when there are too many Python threads, in some cases causing non-CPU-bound threads not to have a chance to run at all.
-Where possible, avoid
+Avoid creating too many Python threads in your process.
+The reasonable upper bound will be context dependent, but as a rule of thumb, if you have more than 20 Python threads, consider whether there's a way of reducing the total number.

--   **Always join your threads.** At application shutdown time, or on exit from a script, or in a test's ``tearDown`` method, explicitly join any threads that you create directly.
+-   **Always join your threads.** At application shutdown time, or on exit from a script, or in a test's ``tearDown`` method, explicitly join any threads that you created directly.
 Similarly, explicitly shut down worker pools and executors.
+Clean shutdown helps to avoid odd side-effects at Python process exit time, and to avoid hard-to-debug interactions between tests in a test suite.

 -   **Use thread pools.** Use thread pools in preference to creating your own worker threads.
 This makes it easy to shut down worker threads, and to